practicalli/clojure/docs/testing/test-runners/kaocha-test-runner.md

      :kaocha.plugin.capture-output/capture-output? true
      }
     ```
-    > The above configuration could be streamlined and rely on more of the default values, but does show examples of how to configure different sections explicitly.
+    > The configuration shows how to explicitly configure different sections, although configuration could be streamlined by using more default values.